zanedr/On-Tour/README.md

 ### On Tour

-On Tour is an aid designed for touring musicians who want a better idea of travel cost before committing to the road.
+On Tour is an aid for musicians who want a better idea of travel cost before committing to the road.